The Classic Volcanoes

 Day 1 - Arrive in Naples.
 We spend the night in the city.

-Day 3 - Phlegraen Fields, Naples.
-In the morning we travel by train and visit the Phlegraean Fields volcanic area 15km west of Naples.
+Day 3 - Herculaneum and Phlegraen Fields, Naples.
+In the morning we return to the base of Mt Vesuvius and visit the Roman ruins of Herculaneum, which was also buried by pyroclastic flows in 79 AD.
+Because the depth of pyroclastic material is deeper here than at Pompeii, wood and other organic based objects are preserved.
+In the afternoon we travel by train and visit the Phlegraean Fields volcanic area, which is 15km west of Naples.
 Lying mostly underwater, the area of the caldera comprises 24 craters and volcanic edifices.
 At the Solfatara crater, the mythological home of the Roman god of fire, Vulcan, we see hydrothermal activity and gaseous emissions.
-We then return to Naples and take an afternoon ferry to the island of Lipari.
-We arrive in the evening and spend the next 3 nights on Lipari.
+We then return to Naples and take an overnight ferry to Lipari, onboard accommodation will be in cabins.

 Day 4 - Lipari.
-Today we spend the whole day on Lipari.
+The ferry docks in the morning and we spend the whole day on Lipari.
 We take a local bus to the north of Lipari Island to see obsidian flow and pumice deposits from Monte Pilato.
 In the afternoon, again via local bus, we visit Quattrocchi on the west of the island, which has a stunning view and we descend via a coastal path to the beach, passing layered ash and lava deposits.
 We then return to Lipari town on foot, by local path.
+The night is spent in Lipari.

 Day 6 - Vulcano.
 In the morning we take the hydrofoil to Vulcano, the island and volcano that lends its name to all the world's volcanoes.
 First we climb the spectacular summit crater and see fumeroles and lava flows, and then we descend and bathe in bubbling hot springs and mud pools.
 At the end of the day we take the hydrofoil to Milazzo on Sicily where we spend the night.